-Although the CMHC NMDS excludes reporting of mental health service contacts for consumers admitted to psychiatric hospitals or designated psychiatric units in acute care hospitals and those resident in 24-hour staffed specialised residential mental health services, these service contacts can be reported to the ABF MHC NBEDS in the context of a concurrent episode of care (refer to section 6.5.2 Concurrent episodes of care of this technical specifications).
+The CMHC NMDS excludes the reporting of mental health service contacts for consumers in the admitted and residential settings.
+This exclusion covers consumers admitted to psychiatric hospitals or designated psychiatric units in acute care hospitals and resident in 24-hour staffed specialised residential mental health services.

+In contrast, the ABF MHC NBEDS allows service contacts to be reported in these settings in the context of a concurrent episode of care (refer to Section 6.5.2 Concurrent episodes of care).